Skip to content Skip to footer navigation

 If you plan on committing form submissions, you will need to store them outside the shared storage directory.

-To customize where form submissions are stored, add a form-submissions array to your config/statamic/stache.php config file:
+First, customize where form submissions are stored by adding a form-submissions array to your config/statamic/stache.php:

 'stores' => [